-Deans return final examination requests to registrar.

-Course offerings available on the Web Time-tickets and registration pin numbers are issued to students and are accessible on myRedDragon for faculty prior to registration of continuing students.
+Deans return final examination requests to the executive director, student registration and records services.
+Course offerings available on the web Time-tickets and registration pin numbers are issued to students and are accessible on myRedDragon for faculty prior to registration of continuing students.